MobilityData/mobility-feed-api/functions-python/tasks_executor/src/tasks/visualization_files/README.md

     {
         "dry_run": bool,  # [optional] If True, do not execute the workflow, "check_existing": bool # [optional] If True, check if the visualization files already exist before rebuilding them.
 Default is True.
+        "latest_only": bool # [optional] If True, only check the latest dataset for each feed.
+Default is True.
+        "include_deprecated_feeds": bool # [optional] If True, include deprecated feeds.
+Default is False.
+        "limit": int # [optional] Limit the number of datasets to process.
+If not provided, process all datasets.
     }
 ```
 Example: